aalgirdas/MuJoCoRL/README.md

 If you use this work or the underlying framework, please cite the associated paper:

-*A Dual Digital Twin Framework for Reinforcement Learning
+*A Dual Digital Twin Framework for Reinforcement Learning: Bridging Webots and MuJoCo with Generative AI and Alignment Strategies*